-Within DIAL's unrestricted funds there is an amount of £133,879 held as a provision against costs arising from any necessary run down in activity due to reduction or withdrawal of funding.
+Within DIAL's unrestricted funds there is an amount of £163,372 held as a provision against costs arising from any necessary run down in activity due to reduction or withdrawal of funding.
 The sum is based upon operating costs for a period of three months and any redundancy costs.
-Fixed assets show an amount of £28,677 in unrestricted funds and £19,969 in restricted funds.
+Fixed assets show an amount of £30,892 in unrestricted funds and £56,338 in restricted funds.

-Donations have risen slightly, from £2,565 in 2009/10 to £4,274 in 2010/11.
+Donations have reduced from £4,274 in 2010/11 to £2,609 in 2011/12.
 DIAL's core funding for developing existing services still remains extremely difficult and has again risen very little.
-The Wheelchair Hire Service is self supporting.
+The office sales including the Wheelchair Hire Service, RADAR keys, Blue Badge photos and car stickers are self supporting.